Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 Gaining QTS will give you parity with other qualified teachers across the country.
 It will also enable you to teach in any school in the UK, whether it’s an independent or a maintained school, and will allow you to teach at any level.

-If you already work in an education setting and you’re looking to become a fully qualified teacher alongside working, then the Childhood Studies route is perfect.
-You can also opt to specialise in Special Educational Needs (SEN) with our SEN routes for foundation and top up degrees.
+If you already work in an education setting and are looking to become a fully qualified teacher alongside working, then the Childhood & Youth route is perfect.
+You can also opt to specialise in Special Educational Needs (SEN).

 This route to gaining QTS is as follows:

-From being immersed in the educational setting and engaged in academic study, you’ll deepen your knowledge and understanding of how children and young people learn in different contexts.
+From being immersed in the educational setting and engaged in academic study, this work-based route will deepen your knowledge and understanding of how children and young people learn in different contexts.

 You will examine child development from a range of perspectives exploring psychology, sociology, policy, and the history of education.
 You'll study the relationship between theories of child development and practical application in the workplace.